DBS06/OlyExifSort/README.md

 # OlyExifSort

-This Script detects and sorts images which where taken with AEA/HDR- and Focus-Bracketing-Mode with an Olympus/OM-System camera.
+This Script detects and sorts photos which where taken with AEA/HDR- and Focus-Bracketing-Mode with an Olympus/OM-System camera.
 This script is intended to simplify the sort-out process, after you come back from a photo session.
 See "Usage/Recommended Workflow" for more information

 ## Usage/Recommended Workflow
-I use the script to identify the image-sequences which where taken with the HDR- and Focus-Bracketing-Mode.
-I usually copy the images from a photo session in one folder and name it i.e. "Vienna", then I start the script.
-After this, I have the "normal" taken photos and the photos taken with AEA- and HDR-Bracketing-Mode separated. <br>
+I use the script to identify and separate the photo-sequences which where taken with the HDR- and Focus-Bracketing-Mode.
+I usually copy the photos from a photo session in one folder and name it i.e. "Vienna", then I start the script.
+After this, I have the "normal" taken photos and the photos taken with AEA- and HDR-Bracketing-Mode separated.<br><br>
 **In short I recommend the following workflow**:
-- Create a folder and paste your images which you want to sort inside of this folder.<br>
+- Create a folder and paste your photos, which you want to sort, inside of this folder.<br>
-**Note**: use a folder name which should be final, because the subfolders will be named like that!<br>
+**Note**: Use a folder name which should be final, because the subfolders will be named like that (see "What does this script do" for more information)!<br>
 - Call script with:<br>
-`python .\OlyExifSort.py -p C:\\path\\to\\your\\folder`<br>
+`python .\OlyExifSort.py -p "C:\\path\\to\\your\\folder"`<br>
 - After the script is finished, start with sorting out your photos.<br>
-**Attention**: I recommend to not delete any of the images before you start the script!<br>
+**Attention**: I recommend not to delete any of the photos before you start the script, especially the photos from a HDR- and Focus-Bracketing-Sequences!<br>

-**Note: use the script at your own risk!
+**Note: Use the script at your own risk!
 The script does not delete anything, therefore it shouldn't be risky at all!**

 ## What does this script do

 This script extracts with the help of exiftool, the EXIF-Data.
-In specific it looks only at the `MakerNotes:DriveMode` EXIF-Data and groups the images based on the bracketing sequences from AEA- and FOC-Mode.<br>
+In specific it looks only at the `MakerNotes:DriveMode` EXIF-Data and groups the photos based on the bracketing sequences from AEA- and FOC-Mode.<br>
-**Note: Depending on the number of images, pc performance and storage rw speed this takes some time!
+**Note: Depending on the number of photos, pc performance and storage rw speed this takes some time!
 Even up to a couple of minutes!**<br>
-I never used the rest of the Bracketing-Modes, if someone wants to use/sort other modes, pls write an issue and provide example images, or create a pull-request.<br>
+I never used the rest of the Bracketing-Modes, if someone wants to use/sort other modes, pls write an issue and provide example photos, or create a pull-request.<br>
-After the search is completed, the scripts starts to move the images to specific folders.
+After the search is completed, the scripts starts to move the photos to specific folders.
 You can see an example here:

 ## Before:

-All images, which should to be sorted, are in the same folder.
-It doesn't matter if there are images, which do not belong to a AEA- or FOC-Sequence.
+All photos, which should to be sorted, are in the same folder.
+It doesn't matter if there are photos, which do not belong to a AEA- or FOC-Sequence.
 ```
 TestPics:
     IMGA2445.ORF